Safat99/fundamental_notes/spring_microservices/docker_misc/dockerization_steps_user-service.md

-# Steps of dockerization for the user-service
+# Steps of dockerization for a service (user-service)

 To dockerize the user-service we have to follow the following steps: